 As someone who is greatly influenced by music, it is natural that a preference for a certain type is developed over time.
 While this helps one filter out the irrelevant pieces at that moment, in the longer run it limits you.
 A preference is a trap because it holds you tight within what you already know.
 Then, it is only by chance that you might discover something new, if at all.
-I have seen people take a stand with one kind of music, alter their personality to represent it and in time become that kind of music.
+I have seen people take a stand for one kind of music, alter their personality to represent it and in time, become that kind of music.

 Why?
 There is so much, so much out there that we cannot possibly explore everything in one lifetime.
 We have access to all the information in the world today.
 What’s our excuse for being a frog in a well?

 Being pre-disposed to rock/alternative/indie genres, instrumental music is something I have never had much understanding of or knowledge about.
 For me, instrumental was mostly string quartets covering famous songs.
 I liked the soundtracks and background scores used in movies, but I never really considered that kind of music a complete concept in itself.
 I explored classical music, but honestly, it lulled me to sleep.
 Every single time.
 I liked a few pieces, but that was that.